24 Minutes with Evelyn Marieta on her vegan and cruelty-free beauty routine

-Founder of vegan and cruelty-free beauty line Wunderbath Evelyn Marietta isn't your average beauty-lover-turned-entrepreneur.
-Previously a food scientist who modelled and emceed on the side, Evelyn was inspired to create her own line of natural beauty formulations when she realised that she couldn't find a lip balm that could suit her (ultra sensitive) skin.
+Founder of vegan and cruelty-free beauty line Wunderbath Evelyn Marieta isn't your average beauty-lover-turned-entrepreneur.
+Previously a food scientist who modelled and emceed on the side, Marieta was inspired to create her own line of natural beauty formulations when she realised that she couldn't find a lip balm that could suit her (ultra sensitive) skin.
 Close to three years later, Wunderbath has expanded its range to include all sorts of creative beauty essentials such as bath bombs, soaps that come in quirky shapes and sizes, and even anti-ageing face and body sprays.

 1. Please explain your beauty regimen.
 What kind of products do you only use?